Kaspersky Internet Security: Kaspersky Plus

 In April 2023, Kaspersky Lab introduced a new subscription-based product lineup.
 Within this lineup, Kaspersky Plus replaced Kaspersky Internet Security.
 Kaspersky Plus retains the same core security modules as Internet Security, including antivirus, anti-phishing, firewall, and disk cleanup features.
-Kaspersky Plus also introduced new privacy- and identity-oriented features: password manager, VPN, data leak checker, home network device monitoring, hard drive health check, and enhanced system optimization tools.
+Kaspersky Plus also introduced new privacy- and identity-oriented features: password manager, VPN, data leak checker, home network device monitoring, hard drive health check, fake-shop detection, stalkerware detection, and enhanced system optimization tools.
+Starting in 2025, Kaspersky products for consumer users in certain countries will run on Linux distributions (Ubuntu, Unicom, Alt Linux, RED OS) in addition to Windows and Mac.

 Controversies regarding security

 In March 2015, Bloomberg accused Kaspersky of having close ties to Russian military and intelligence officials.

 Kaspersky slammed the claims in his blog, calling the coverage "sensationalist" and guilty of "exploiting paranoia" to "increase readership".

 As a result of alleged Russian involvement in the 2016 United States presidential election and ongoing investigations, the Department of Homeland Security officially banned the use of the Kaspersky Internet Security by the United States federal government in September 2017.

 As of December 12, 2017, the use of Kaspersky software is banned from use by the American federal government by law.

-On March 25, 2022, the FCC added Kaspersky software to its list of equipment and software that provide an unacceptable risk to the.national security of the United States or the security and safety of United States persons.
+On March 25, 2022, the FCC added Kaspersky software to its list of equipment and software that provide an unacceptable risk to the national security of the United States or the security and safety of United States persons.

 On June 20, 2024, the Bureau of Industry and Security banned the sale of the software in the US, asking citizens who use it to switch to an alternative.
 The Bureau states that the company poses a national threat due to being based in Russia.
-The ban happened on July 20, 2024 with updates for existing customers allowed until September 29, 2024.
+The ban happened on July 20, 2024, with updates for existing customers allowed until September 29, 2024.